collapsed-stacks/startups/questions/7614/legality-of-integrating-data-with-competitor.md

 - posted by: [Paparazzi](https://stackexchange.com/users/300272/paparazzi) on 2015-11-20
 - score: 1

-<p>Talk to a lawyer  </p>
+Talk to a lawyer

-<p>The format has legal protection or not.
-Have they filed a patent on the format.  </p>
+The format has legal protection or not.
+Have they filed a patent on the format.

-<p>Even before PDF was an open spec a third party could still open or create PDF.</p>
+Even before PDF was an open spec a third party could still open or create PDF.

-<p>Postsript is a format that was (and maybe still is) legally protected.
+Postsript is a format that was (and maybe still is) legally protected.
 There have been formats with legal protection but very rare.
-Look up patents on Postscript.</p>
+Look up patents on Postscript.